SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Peak_calling_algorithms/PeakRanger/README.md

 `wigpe` can also generate coverage files for bam files containing spliced reads, such as those from RNA-Seq experiments.

-If you use PeakRanger in your research, please cite:

-Feng X, Grossman R, Stein L: PeakRanger:A cloud-enabled peak caller for ChIP-seq data.BMC Bioinformatics 2011, 12(1):139.(http://www.biomedcentral.com/1471-2105/12/139/)

-If you use the `ccat` tool, please also cite:

-Xu, H., L. Handoko, et al. (2010).A signal-noise model for significance analysis of ChIP-seq with negative control.Bioinformatics 26(9): 1199-1204.(http://bioinformatics.oxfordjournals.org/content/26/9/1199)

-If you use the `bcp` tool, please also cite:

-Xing H, Mo Y, Liao W, Zhang MQ (2012) Genome-Wide Localization of Protein-DNA Binding and Histone Modification by a Bayesian Change-Point Method with ChIP-seq Data.
-PLoS Comput Biol 8(7): e1002613. doi:10.1371/journal.pcbi.1002613.(http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002613)

 System Requirement
 ===================